What Causes Climate Change (Explained Simply)

 A clear explanation of why Earth is warming, how the carbon cycle works, and why CO₂ levels matter.

-Clear, simple explanations about how our planet’s climate is changing — and what it means for you, your family, your friends, and our shared future.
+Clear, simple explanations about how our planet’s climate is changing — what is causing our climate to change and what it means for you, your family, your friends, and our shared future.

 Learn the science in plain language.
 No jargon.
 No politics.
 No overwhelm.
 Just clear answers to the questions people actually ask.